 justifying

-The act or process of giving reasons or evidence to show that something is right, fair, or reasonable.
+Justifying (noun) means the act or process of giving reasons or evidence to show that something is right, fair, or reasonable.
+Example: “Justifying the price increase took more effort than actually deciding on it.”

-How to Use Justifying
+How to use justifying

 Learner’s notesIn plain EnglishExplaining or defending why something was done, so it seems reasonable or acceptable.